-30 credits SPED 624/Advanced Topics in Learning Disabilities or SPED 501/Students with Disabilities in Our Schools RDLG 530/Exploring Children's Literature: An Educator's Perspective RDLG 571/Language and the Teaching of Reading RDLG 579/Content Area Literacy ECED 620/Multicultural and Social Foundations of Emergent and Early Literacy RDLG 672/Advanced Methods in the Teaching of Reading: Theory, Research and Practice RDLG 673/The Writing Process in Literacy Development RDLG 691/Reading Diagnostic Procedures: Practicum RDLG $\,$ 692/Correction and Remediation of Reading Difficulties: Practicum RDLG 693/Supervision and Administration of Reading Programs K-12 Note: Careful advisement is necessary.
+SPED 624/Advanced Topics in Learning Disabilities

+- or - SPED 501/Students with Disabilities in Our Schools - RDLG 530/Exploring Children's Literature: An Educator's Perspective - RDLG 571/Language and the Teaching of Reading - RDLG 579/Content Area Literacy - ECED 620/Multicultural and Social Foundations of Emergent and Early Literacy - RDLG 672/Advanced Methods in the Teaching of Reading: Theory, Research and Practice - RDLG 673/The Writing Process in Literacy Development - RDLG 691/Reading Diagnostic Procedures: Practicum - RDLG 692/Correction and Remediation of Reading Difficulties: Practicum - RDLG 693/Supervision and Administration of Reading Programs K-12

+Note: Careful advisement is necessary.
 Students who plan to take this program must apply for admission and meet with the graduate coordinator for advisement.

 If a student wishes to transfer any courses taken within six years of entering the program, equivalency must be substantiated.
 A minimum of 15 teacher credits toward the approved program must have been earned at The College of New Jersey.

 Students who have successfully completed the program with two years of teaching experience may apply to the graduate coordinator to initiate procedures leading to a reading specialist certificate.

 Students who apply for this certificate must present a letter to the certification officer of the College from their immediate school supervisor verifying two years of successful teaching.

-Master of Education in Teaching English as a Second Language (ESLA\MED02) Yiqiang Wu, Coordinator, Graduate Programs in Teaching English as a Second Language The program consists of course work leading to the Master of Education in Teaching English as a Second Language.
-Careful advisement and course selection are needed when concurrently seeking MEd and ESL and/or Bilingual Certification.
-Admission Requirements:
+Master of Education in Teaching English as a Second Language (ESLA_MED02)

+Yiqiang Wu, Coordinator, Graduate Programs in Teaching English as a Second Language

+The program consists of course work leading to the Master of Education in Teaching English as a Second Language.
+If you seek both ESL certification (either initial or additional endorsement) AND a master's degree, you must enter into a certification (SCT) program first.
+Then, after certification issuance, you are eligible to enter the master's program.
+All certification courses will apply to the master's program.

-Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE)-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.
-Additional Requirements for those seeking certification through this program: Present an undergraduate major (or 30 semester hours) in a liberal arts and science major or 60 semester-hour credits in liberal arts/sciences course work Undergraduate program must include:
+Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE)-For test waiver information, please visit graduate.pages.tcnj.edu/apply.

+Additional Requirements for those seeking certification through this program:

+Present an undergraduate major (or 30 semester hours) in a liberal arts and science major or 60 semester-hour credits in liberal arts/sciences course work

 English-two college-level courses minimum

-Mathematics-two college-level courses minimum

 Science-two college-level courses minimum

 Social Studies-two college-level courses minimum

 (one of the courses must be U.S. History)

 An educational psychology course required for individuals who do not already hold a teaching certificate

 Successful scores in both oral and written proficiency inventories in the English language

-Teaching credential in another field (for endorsement only) (Also see page 9)
+Teaching credential in another field (for endorsement only) (Also see Graduate Opportunities section of Bulletin)

-Graduation Requirements:

-30 credits

-Required Courses:

 Research: 3 cr.

-EDFN 508/Introduction to Research and Data-Based Decision Making Specialization:
+EDFN 508/Introduction to Research and Data-Based Decis ion

-- \ (A,B) ESLM 525/Second Language Acquisition - \ (A,B) ESLM 577/Sociolinguistics and Cultural Foundations of Second Language Education - \ (A,B) ESLM 578/Theory and Practice of Teaching a Second Language - \ (A,B) ESLM 587/Curriculum, Methods, and Assessment for Second Language Education - \ (A,B) ESLM 688/Practicum for Second Language Teachers - \ (A) ESLM 545/Structure of Language and Proficiency Assessment (A) ESLM 579/Language and Literacy for Second Language Electives: Chosen with advisement 6 cr.
+Making

+Specialization: 21 cr.

+(A,B) ESLM 525/Second Language Acquisition

+(A,B) ESLM 577/Sociolinguistics and Cultural Foundations

+of Second Language Education

+(A,B) ESLM 578/Theory and Practice of Teaching a Second

+Language

+(A,B) ESLM 587/Curriculum, Methods, and Assessment for

+Second Language Education

+(A,B) ESLM 688/Practicum for Second Language Teachers

+(A) ESLM 545/Structure of Language and Proficiency Assess ment

+(A) ESLM 579/Language and Literacy for Second Language

+Learners

+Electives: Chosen with advisement 6 cr.

 ESLM 687/Faculty/Student Research

-Learners

 Another elective course approved by program coordinator

-- \Required for ESL Endorsement Certification

-- (A) Required for ESL Initial Certification

-- (B) Required for Bilingual Endorsement.
+Required for ESL Endorsement Certification.
+(A) Required for ESL Initial Certification.
+(B) Required for Bilingual Endorsement.